 Computer Science Courses

-CS1090: Creating a Personal Assistive Technology Toolkit
+CS1090 Creating a Personal Assistive Technology Toolkit

 This course introduces students to assistive technology (AT) with an emphasis on enabling them to research and evaluate AT.
 Through hands-on exploration, students will have an opportunity to critically evaluate AT from the perspective of their own learning profile.
 Based on decisions they make during the research and exploration process, students will have the opportunity to determine which AT will serve to increase their proficiency in an academic environment and to learn to use those technologies within the context of their coursework.
 Course may be repeated for credit, with permission of department chair.
-Prerequisites: None

-CS1101: Introduction to Computer Applications
+CS1101 Introduction to Computer Applications

-CS1221: Web Design and Development
+CS1221 Web Design and Development

-CS1301: Introduction to Interactive Digital Design
+CS1301 Introduction to Interactive Digital Design

-CS1311: Game Writing and Interactive Storytelling
+CS1311 Game Writing and Interactive Storytelling

 This course introduces students to interactive storytelling for digital media.
 Students will study character development, narrative strategies, plot rhythms, and patterns of dialogue, using such techniques to develop virtual worlds through traditional and non-linear narratives.
-Game narratives will be analyzed as models for projects. (spring only) Prerequisites: EN 1011 and FY 1011 or concurrently
+Game narratives will be analyzed as models for projects.
+Prerequisites: EN1011 and FY1011 or concurrently. (spring only)

-CS1401: Introduction to Programming
+CS1401 Introduction to Programming

 This course includes the fundamentals of computer programming with an emphasis on problem-solving methods and algorithm development.
 Topics include design and implementation of programs that use events, functions, conditionals, loops, recursion and various data structures.
 Students will be expected to design, implement and debug programs in a functional programming language.
 Prerequisites: Math Level at or above L4, EN1011 and FY1011 or concurrently.

-CS2401 - Programming I
+CS2401 Programming I